hack-r/Google-EmailScraper-Reloaded/README.md

 There are three optional flags for post-processing:

-  -P: Enable post-processing.
+  - `P`: Enable post-processing.
 This will convert all emails to lowercase, remove duplicates, and validate the emails.
-  -Eo: Email only output.
+  - `Eo`: Email only output.
 This will only include emails in the output CSV, not the source page info.
-  -Ng: Exclude .gov emails.
+  - `Ng`: Exclude .gov emails.
 This will remove all .gov emails, as well as emails from sheriff, county, and federal domains.

 You can provide the Serp API key either directly as a command line argument using `-key`, or you can set it in a `.env` file with the variable name `SERP_API_KEY`.
 The script will automatically load the API key from the `.env` file if it's not provided in the command line.